MartinThoma/MartinThoma.github.io/_posts/2014-06-18-classify-mnist-with-pybrain.md

         N = unpack('>I', N)[0]

         if number_of_images != N:
-            raise Exception('number of labels did not match number of images')
+            raise Exception('The number of labels did not match ' 'the number of images.')

         # Get the data
         x = zeros((N, rows, cols), dtype=uint8)  # Initialize numpy array